AlohaLuo/gnbsim-backup/README.md

 * Edit the configuration file.
   - `msin` for the registered value in free5gc web console.
-  - `GTPuAddr` for the address of gnbsim.
+  - `GTPuAddr` for the IP address of gnbsim.

 ```
 $ cd example
 $ vi example.json
 ```

-* run 'example' with 'ip' option and specify the AMF ip address.
+* run 'example' with 'ip' option and specify the AMF IP address.

 ```
 $ ./example -ip <AMF NGAP listen ip address set above>